totten/git-scan/README.md

 Limitations:

- * Performs filesystem scan and does not cache results
+ * IO-intensive -- Performs filesystem scan and does not cache results

 Examples
 ========